william-hollywood/Trackerman/readme.md

-# Calculatorinator
+# TrackerMan
-Welcome to my app the Calculatorinator.
-Yes it's basically a fancy calculator
+Welcome to my app Tackerman.
+It tracks routes which the user has walked on and can display stats about previous walks or specific ones on a map.

 ## Getting Started
 There are the following steps before further development on this app can be continutes.

 ### Ensuring you have everything installed.
-This project uses yarn as its package manager.
-Before progressing further ensure you have `nodejs` and `yarn` installed on your device.
+This project uses npm as its package manager.
+Before progressing further ensure you have `nodejs` installed on your device.

 ### Setting up the project
 You can download this project using: